blaks-DevZone/HUD-Blaks-v2/README.md

 [EN] How to INSTALL ?

 Paste this in your SERVER.cfg :
- ensure hud_perfect / start hud_perfect
+ ensure HUD Blaks v2 / start HUD Blaks v2

  And modif this HUD/UI with the folder HTML